 Stewart & Hemmant had two issues of tokens, the first the size of the pre-1860 British copper penny and the second that of the post 1860 British bronze penny.

 In manufacturing the first series W.J.
 Taylor employed two slightly different obverse dies.
 Obverse A has the word STEWART 15.8 mm long and the S is re-entered and a border of 162 beads while on obverse B STEWART is 16.5 mm long, the W is re-entered and the border is 155 denticles.

 There is only one reverse, Reverse 1.
 This cracked during the production of the A/1 tokens, it would appear that the dies were removed from the press after the crack was noticed, presumably to re-enforce it, as they were replace and the work continued.
 When being replaced however the dies were set in a different orientation - the first struck were with dies set at 06, after the re-enforcement it was set at 12 while the introduction of Obverse B saw a return to the 06 orientation.

-The standard references and museum storage are based on die identification, this token was struck with dies B/1 with die orientation at 06 after the reverse die cracked.
+The standard references and museum storage are based on die identification, this token was struck with dies A/1 with die orientation at 06 before the reverse die cracked.

 This item is part of the following themes:

 - Stewart & Hemmant, Drapers, Brisbane, Queensland

 - Numismatics & Philately Collection